Sodium4950/AutoSort/README.md

 # AutoSort

-AutoSort is your go-to solution for effortlessly organizing your files and folders.Say goodbye to the chaos of scattered files in your directories.
+AutoSort is your go-to solution for effortlessly organizing your files and folders.
+Say goodbye to the chaos of scattered files in your directories.

 ## Installation